-The Anatolian Shepherd Great Pyrenees Mix is a hybrid mix between two different dog breeds, the Anatolian Shepherd and the Great Pyrenees.
-Both of these dog breeds are working dogs most often used for herding cattle and as livestock guardian dogs.
+The Anatolian Shepherd Great Pyrenees Mix is a hybrid mix between two different dog breeds, the Anatolian Shepherd and the Great Pyrenees dog (or Pyr).
+Both of these parent breeds are working dogs most often used for herding cattle and as livestock guardian dogs.

 Let’s take a look at each of the parents of these beautiful mixed breed dogs.

 The Anatolian Shepherd is a dog that originally came from Anatolia (Turkey), where they were bred to be herding dogs.
 The history of these dogs goes back about 6,000 years.
 These are very large dogs with an independent spirit, one of the traits that makes them excellent herding dogs.

 The dogs were bred to be large and strong to protect their herd and shepherds.
 Another interesting fact is that once the puppies were grown, they were no longer fed!
 The dogs were expected to hunt their own food, which included gophers and other small animals.
 They never attacked their herd.
 What’s more, the dogs usually wore iron collars with long spikes.
 The collars worked to protect the dogs from other animals intent on harming the herd.

 This dog breed didn’t make it to the US until just before WWII.
 They were brought to the country as part of a secret project to find the best working dog to be used on American farms.
 However, this project died when the war started.
 However, by the 1950s they were again being imported by American farmers.

 It wasn’t until 1970 that the first litter was born in the US.
 They were born to Lieutenant Robert Ballard, who brought two Anatolian Shepherds home from Turkey.
 The breed was ultimately recognized by the AKC in 1996.